LuxLavalier/LuxLavalier.github.io/setup/settings.md

 - CPU Speed: 80MHz (Lowest power)
 - Disable WiFi on startup: keep this checked.

-  If you need to connect to your Lux Lavalier to change patterns or settings, just press and hold the button on the back for 5 seconds.
+  If you need to connect to your Lux Lavalier to change patterns or settings, press and hold the button on the back for 5 seconds.
 The status LED on the back will flash twice, and wi-fi will now enabled until power is disconnected.
 Once you're done making changes, disconnect power for a moment, then reconnect it to turn wi-fi off and conserve battery power.

 ---